juan-instructor/pomegranate/README.md

 ![pomegranate](./design/desktop.png)

 3. In `index.html` file, you will see some pre-made code.
-For this challenge, you `CANNOT` add/remove anything to the element `header` or any of its children elements.
+For this challenge,

+- you `CANNOT` add/remove anything to the element `header` or any of its children elements.
 This means, you can't add any attributes, change class names, etc.
+- Although I think you need this, the element `div` with class `root` can be changed, modified, or removed.
+- Feel free to author the content in `main`

 4. Your folder structure should look like